On a possible compensation of the QCD vacuum contribution to the Dark Energy: Role of the vacuum polarisation

 \section{Role of the vacuum polarisation}

 Can a classical Yang-Mills field be a component of the cosmological medium in the radiation-dominated Universe?
 A simple analysis have shown that the classical spatially-homogeneous Yang-Mills field cannot exist in the early Universe since the classical Yang-Mills equations (\ref{classicalYM}) are not form-invariant and unstable with respect to radiative corrections.
 Such an instability emerges due to the fact that there is no any threshold for vacuum polarization of a massless non-linear gauge field, i.e. any infinitesimally small external field is capable of reconstruction of the classical Yang-Mills vacuum \cite{Savvidy}.
 Due to non-linearity of initial operator Yang-Mills equations the vacuum polarization of the massless quantum gluon field by its classical component leads to a modification of classical equations.
 In practice, we deal with the Savvidy equations for the Savvidy vacuum fluctuations \cite{Savvidy} and look for their spatially-homogeneous modes.
+As was also stressed in Ref.~\cite{Elizalde:2003ku}, similar quantum effects such as the gluon condensation and the vacuum polarization effects can be important for generation of an effective cosmological constant with a negative equation of state in the system of coupled Born-Infeld and gravitational fields in early Universe.

-Next, let us analyze the Yang-Mills equations incorporating the vacuum polarisation effects.
+Let us analyze the Yang-Mills equations of motion incorporating the vacuum polarisation effects.
 The Lagrangian of the gluon field taking into account the vacuum polarisation in the one-loop approximation has the following form \cite{Savvidy}:

 Here, the numerical parameter $\xi$ is not fixed and reflects an ambiguity in normalisation of the corresponding gauge/Lorentz invariant $J$.
 Such a Lagrangian leads to a modified system of equations for gravitational and Yang-Mills fields in the isotropic Universe with vacuum polarisation effects incorporated, namely,